 Staying accountable to your business goals isn’t quite as simple as finding a personal trainer.
 But it’s easier than you might think.
 For example, you can use an app that has built in accountability and goal sharing.
 Another option is to join a mastermind group, online or in person, industry-specific or locally based.
 You can approach a partner or a friend and decide to hold each other accountable.
 Check in each week at the beginning to share your personal goal for that week with the understanding that you’ll check back in mid-week and again at the end to look at each other’s progress.

-Or, if you need help with a certain area of your sports facility and want a jump-start, you can sign up for one of my consulting packages.
+Or, if you need help with a certain area of your sports facility and want a jump-start, you can book a free consultation with me.

 What are you doing to do to build time for big-picture business into your routine?
 Leave a comment and let me know.